josephWoodland/beer.com/README.md

 I needed to create a CSS-only dropdown menu, from an icon that I created and exported from XD.

-    The main problems around using this were, making the exported SVG responsive to user engagement, and then linking that engagement to the exported SVG.
-After researching a solution via various online forms, I come across a way to use checkbox input, linking that to the icon with an id class, which would be able to toggle between the active displays.
+    The main problems related to this were, making the exported SVG responsive to user engagement, and then linking that engagement to the exported SVG.
+After researching a solution via various online forms, I discovered a way to use checkbox input, linking that to the icon with an ID class, which would toggle between the active displays.

 ## Modal

-I decided to add a Modal which would be triggared by the profile icon in the navbar, and just using CSS, also trying to find a different solution to one that I have done before.
+I decided to add a Modal which would be triggared by the profile icon in the navbar, just using CSS.
+This was in addition to searching for a different solution to one that I have done before.

-    This was a feature that I had to do a lot of searching for an answer, the one that I found was cleaver.
+    Though there was not an immediate need to find an alternative approach, I enjoyed the challenge of finding one.
+This required a significant amount if time investigating an alternative approach.
+I was incredibly satisfied with the alternative I discovered, as I believe it was more sophisticated.
 I copied the code into my editor and edited the styling from there.
 I have labeled the code clearly in the HTML and the CSS.

 ## Nav-bar

-	The search input and icon alignment - This took a lot of adjusting and re-adjusting, I am still written not 100% happy with the outcome.
-As the code I have written to make minor adjustments makes the code look a bit messy.
+	The search input and icon alignment.
+This took a significant amount of adjusting and re-adjusting; I am still not 100% happy with the outcome, as I feel the code I have written to make minor adjustments makes the code look a bit unkept/untidy.

 ## CSS Grid - Whitespace

-	This was another recurring issue to deal with.
+	This was another recurring issue to resolve.
 On each screen size, the grid would spill over from the section.
 Using overflow:none and adjusting the width and height of the columns and rows was the only fix.

 ## Known bugs

-        How it works section on a small number of mobile devices in landscape mode, can cut small part of an icon off.
+        How it works section on a small number of mobile devices in landscape mode, can cut off a small part of an icon.

-        These issues can be fixed with time.
-As the likelyhood of anyone veiwing the website from these devices in landscape mode are very very small.
-The added time and possible change to the formate for deivices in protrait mode is somehting that will have to be looked at before website is live on the internet.
+        These issues can be fixed with time; give the likelihood of anyone veiwing the website from these devices in landscape mode are incredibly small/unlikely.
+With added time this could potentially be fixed by changing the height formatting to be written in veiw hight instead of pixels.

-        Using my pixel in portraite mode on the contact page would encounter a bug where the placemnt on the incons inside the imput boxes would be off screen creating white space.
+        In Firefox Submit button on form is labelled Submit Query.

-        In firefox Submit button on form is labelled Submit Query
+        Formatting for the search bar in the NavBar on test iPhone, the border radius is not formatting as on other devices and web browsers.
+After researching the problem I still have not found a solution.

 # Deployment

-I used multiple branches in this project, the master branch is the main deployment branch.
-Which will be the most up-to-date and deployable version of the code.
+I used multiple branches in this project; the master branch is the main deployment branch which will be the most up-to-date and deployable version of the code.

 ## How to deploy